Frequently Asked Questions

 Q: Who pays for the electricity that is used, how is this measured and how is this paid for?

 A: The EV driver will pay for the electricity he / she uses automatically through a smartphone app.
 Every time a car charges, the amount of electricity is automatically recorded.
-If a new electricity supply is installed at your site, the costs of electricity will be covered by Charge my Street.
+If a new electricity supply is installed at your site, the costs of electricity will be covered by Charge My Street.
 If the chargepoint is piggy backing on your electricity supply, at the end of each quarter, we will provide you with details of the electricity we have used at your site, so you can invoice us for the electricity used.
 We will then send payment equivalent to the cost of electricity used by Charge My Street (i.e. what you get charged by your electricity user, we will reimburse you for) – so it will not cost you anything, nor will you profit from the use.

 Q: Should the host expect to receive rent for hosting the chargepoint?